Guide price

 Bedroom one

 (14'3" average x 10' average)(4.34m x 3.05m) With a west-facing double glazed window, from which there are wonderful uninterrupted views over grassland and open countryside opposite.
-A smooth ceiling, with a height of 6'1"(1.85m), exposed wall studs, cross-beams and braces, and an old pine ledged door, give much character to this room, which has a radiator with thermostatic valve and fitted carpet.
+A low smooth ceiling, cross-beams and braces, and an old pine ledged door, give much character to this room, which has a radiator with thermostatic valve and fitted carpet.

 Bedroom two